Grocery Delivery: Pros, Cons, and Costs of Having Someone Else Do Your Shopping

 In this area there remain lots of ways to order grocery deliveries.
-Most chains—including Hannaford, Price Chopper, Roche Bros., Shaw’s, Star Market, Stop & Shop, Walmart, Wegmans, and Whole Foods—run their own delivery operations.
+Most large chains—including Jewel-Osco, Meijer, Walmart, Woodman’s, and Whole Foods—run their own delivery operations.
 For most of these companies, shoppers can also place orders via Instacart or Shipt, third-party sites that use their own gig workers to assemble and transport groceries.
-At some smaller chains and independent stores, the third-party apps are your only options.
+At many smaller chains and independent stores, the third-party apps are your only options.

 Consumers aren’t avoiding the aisles like they did in 2020, but the pandemic did get a new pool of shoppers hooked on online grocery shopping for good.
 If you find going to the grocery store a chore and hassle, having your avocados, Doritos, and whatnot delivered likely is a lovely, time-saving option for you.
 And these services are a great help to those who can’t get to local markets due to physical impairments or a lack of transportation.